 The CRD client may actually involve multiple systems.
 For example, the systems that handle order entry may be different from what is used for appointment booking and different again from the system that exposes information over the FHIR interface.
 It is possible that a provider environment might use an intermediary to coordinate CRD client calls from multiple systems.
 Such an architecture is sufficient provided that:

-There are two distinct sets of capabilities for CRD clients, one for USCDI v1 (US-Core 3.1.1) and one for USCDI v3 (US-Core 6.1.0).
-Typically a client would support only one or the other based on which US Core release it supports internally.
+There are three distinct sets of capabilities for CRD clients, one for USCDI v1 (US-Core 3.1.1), one for USCDI v3 (US-Core 6.1.0), and one for USCDI v4 (US-Core 7.0.0).
+Typically a client would support only one of these based on which US Core release it supports internally.
+There is a single CRD server set of capabilities which must be able to handle data from any of the three supported USCDI versions.

 When CRD clients are made up of multiple systems, there will be orchestration requirements to allow each system to interact in a way that together they appear as a single monolithic system from the perspective of the CRD server.
 This IG provides some discussion of this on the ePA Coordinators page, though it does not yet provide any standardization about how components should interoperate to achieve the intended monolithic behavior.
 If there is industry interest, future releases of this IG may work to standardize some of these "intra-client" interactions.